Contact

 Avoid regular styrofoam (EPS) that can melt at high temperatures, metal contact points that conduct heat, and non-breathable plastic films that cause condensation.
 Always choose certified insulation materials with proven temperature stability and use anti-static materials to prevent electronic damage.

-Is it possible to make a MIL-STAN compliant drone packaging myself?
+Is it possible to make a MIL-STD compliant drone packaging myself?

 How do I prevent condensation during temperature transitions during drone transport?